Frequently Asked Questions.

 Yes.
 As mentioned above, the Awaken programme requires you to lift yourself out of your comfort zone and take actions that you wouldn’t normally take.

 Having you invest in our work is always such an honour - be it before, during or after Awaken has been completed.
 Funding the sustainable end of hunger will take more than ‘business as usual’ and we’re committed to empowering leaders everywhere to see what they are truly capable of.

 What happens if I don’t raise $10,000?

-If you don’t raise the money before the due date, we will discuss options with you whereby we may ask you to make up the difference to achieve your goal.
-If you are not able to do this, you will not be able to participate in the Programme Country immersion.
+We will discuss options with you, which may include asking you to make up the difference to achieve your goal.
+If you are not able to do this, you will not be able to participate in the immersion trip to Africa.

-The money you raise will still go to fund the amazing work of The Hunger Project.
-You’ll be part of The Hunger Project New Zealand family and invited to events, kept updated and be offered other chances to be involved.
+The money you raise will still fund the amazing work of The Hunger Project.
+You’ll be part of The Hunger Project New Zealand community and be invited to events, kept updated and be offered other opportunities to be involved.